Johnwickdev/Combinedfrontendbackend/apps/api/README.md

 You can also set `LOG_DIR` to change the directory where local log files are stored (defaults to `logs`).

+## WebSocket diagnostics

+Set the environment variable `WS_DEBUG=true` to enable verbose TLS and Netty wire logging for the Upstox WebSocket client.
+When enabled, run the JVM with `-Djavax.net.debug=ssl,handshake` for detailed handshake traces.

+On Railway, add `WS_DEBUG` in the service's environment variable settings.
+If your base image lacks CA certificates, install the `ca-certificates` package (Alpine) or use a JRE image that includes a populated `cacerts` trust store.

 ## Authentication

 The frontend dashboard URL used after a successful Upstox login can be